gabegraves/CS4641-Project---Small-Data-Big-Dreams/README.md

 We are going to explore different ways to deal with small datasets.

 ### Data augmentation:
 Data augmentation methods, such as random croppings, rotations, and adding Gaussian noise, are ways to deal with small datasets.
-We will benchmark each data augmentation method as well as combinations of them to find the optimal combo.<br>
+We will benchmark each data augmentation method as well as combinations of them to find the optimal combo.<br><br>
 Control Image:
 - No augmentation was performed on these images<br>
 <img src='Control.png' width='300'> <br>